Scuba Diving In Raja Ampat Indonesia

 Raja Ampat is a biological “species factory” sitting at the convergence of the Indian and Pacific Oceans.
 This unique position creates massive nutrient exchanges, fueling a reef system that supports over 500 species of reef-building corals.
 Divers aren’t just looking for one specific animal; they are immersed in a dizzying density of life.
 The region is famous for its ‘walking sharks’—the endemic Epaulette shark—and the shaggy Wobbegong shark, which camouflages perfectly against the reef.

-The ecosystem is characterized by its sheer scale.
+Scuba diving in Raja Ampat is characterized by its sheer scale.
 Schools of thousands of fusiliers and jacks create silver clouds so thick they block the sun, while predators like grey reef sharks and giant trevally patrol the blue.
 During the plankton-rich months, the cleaning stations become busy hubs for both Reef and Oceanic Manta Rays.
 Meanwhile, macro enthusiasts can find nearly every species of pygmy seahorse known to science hidden among vibrant sea fans.
 It is a rare, pristine environment where the reef remains resilient and remarkably healthy.

 Liveaboard vs Resort